Uberspace/lab/source/guide_fittrackee.rst

 PostgreSQL
 ----------

-It's mandatory that we set up PostgreSQL.

 Please follow the :manual:`PostgreSQL <guide_postgresql>` guide to configurate PostgreSQL.

-Optional: Web Backends
+Web Backends
 ------------

-Do you want the application to be accessible at https://subdomain.example.org and the address https://subdomain.example.org to remain in the browser's address bar.
-So it should not just be a simple forwarding, but a DNS addressing.
-In this case, web backends come into play!
+With web backends you can connect Fittrackee running on port 5000 by default to the frontend to make it accessible from outside.

-Please follow the :manual:`Web Backends <web-backends>` guide to setup up Web Backends.
+Please follow the instructions :manual:`Web Backends <web-backends>`.

 Optional: Redis
 ---------------

 We need Redis for task queue (if email sending is enabled and for data export requests) and API rate limits.
 Please follow the :lab:`Redis <guide_redis>` guide to setup redis.
 By default, Redis does not run on a port with us, but provides a Unix socket under ``/home/$USER/.redis/sock``.
 Either one has to adjust the configuration of the Fittrackee application or change the Redis configuration from `port 0' to 6379.